Written by Yoppie

 You shouldn't have to feel like you have to work out all the time when you're at home (let’s face it, we could all do with a little less pressure in our lives right now), but if the gym isn't an option for whatever reason, and that one hour walk up and down the street a day isn’t quite doing it for you, here are some ways to make the most of exercising at home while on your period.

-Yoga can be amazing to help with symptoms of PMS and relieve stress.
+Yoga can be amazing to help with symptoms of premenstrual syndrome (PMS) and relieve stress.
 Especially now with the current situation the world is in, a regular yoga practice could not be more beneficial.
 There’s no medical reason not to continue your yoga practice while on your period.
 The only thing you may want to avoid is inversion poses, as putting additional stress on your pelvic and abdominal area could worsen any pain you have.